Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    ncn-m001# wicked ifup lan0
    ```

-15. Run `ip a` to show our IPs, verify the site link.
+17. Run `ip a` to show our IPs, verify the site link.
     ```bash
     ncn-m001# ip a show lan0
     ```
-16. Run `ip a` to show our VLANs, verify they all have IPs
+18. Run `ip a` to show our VLANs, verify they all have IPs
     ```bash
     ncn-m001# ip a show vlan002
     ncn-m001# ip a show vlan004
     ncn-m001# ip a show vlan007
     ```
-17. Verify we do not have a metal bootstrap IP, this should be blank
+19. Verify we do not have a metal bootstrap IP, this should be blank
     ```bash
     ncn-m001# ip a show bond0
     ```
-18. Enable the wipe-safeguard to prevent destructive behavior from occurring during reboot.
+20. [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) to prevent destructive behavior from occurring during reboot.
-      1. Follow the procedure defined in [Accessing CSI from a USB or RemoteISO](#accessing-csi-from-a-usb-or-remoteiso)
-      2. Activate the safe-guard with the final procedure [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard)
-      > **`NOTE`** This safeguard needs to be _removed_ to faciliate bare-metal deployments of new nodes.
-The linked [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) procedure can be used to disable the safeguard.
+      > **`NOTE`** This safeguard needs to be _removed_ to facilitate bare-metal deployments of new nodes.
+The linked [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) procedure can be used to disable the safeguard by setting the value back to `0`.
-   At this time, the cluster is done.
-If the administrator used a USB stick, it may be ejected at this time or [re-accessed](#accessing-usb-partitions-after-reboot).
-19. Install the workaround RPM to m001:
+21. Install the workaround RPM to m001:
     ```bash
     ncn-m001# rpm -i /mnt/pitdata/${CSM_RELEASE}/rpm/cray/csm/sle-15sp2/noarch/csm-install-workarounds-*.noarch.rpm
     ```
-20. Apply Mountain, Hill and River cabinet routing to m001 as described in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).
+22. Apply Mountain, Hill and River cabinet routing to m001 as described in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).
-21. Now check for workarounds in the `/opt/cray/csm/workarounds/after-livecd-reboot` directory within the CSM tar.
+23. Now check for workarounds in the `/opt/cray/csm/workarounds/after-livecd-reboot` directory within the CSM tar.
 Each has its own instructions in their respective `README` files.
 ```
 # Example
 # The following command assumes that the data partition of the USB stick has been remounted at /mnt/pitdata